 Myth: You will go blind

-Uncontrolled high blood sugar can damage blood vessels in the retina—the back wall of your eye.
-So-called diabetic retinopathy is the most common cause of vision loss for people with diabetes, but it often has no symptoms.
+Fact: Uncontrolled high blood sugar can damage blood vessels in the retina—the back wall of your eye.
+What’s known as diabetic retinopathy is the most common cause of vision loss for people with diabetes.
+But it often has no symptoms.
 Losing your eyesight is not inevitable.
 Prevent blindness by getting a comprehensive dilated eye exam at least once a year, Rodriguez says.
-This is on the list of the 10 life-saving things you must do if you have type 2 diabetes.
+Keeping blood sugar under control is the best way to prevent complications like vision loss.

 Myth: You will need dialysis

-When you have diabetes, the blood vessels in your kidneys suffer damage, which means they’ll no longer effectively filter your blood.
-Left untreated, this can result in kidney failure and the need for dialysis to clean out waste from your bloodstream.
-Tight blood sugar control can lower risk of all diabetes complications, including kidney failure, Rodriguez explains.
+Here’s why: When you have diabetes, the blood vessels in your kidneys suffer damage, which means they’ll no longer effectively filter your blood.
+Left untreated, this can result in kidney failure.
+But tight blood sugar control can lower risk of all diabetes complications, including kidney failure, says Rodriguez.

 Myth: You can’t have even a sip of alcohol

-Moderate alcohol consumption can be okay if you have diabetes, Rodriguez says, but you need to take some precautions before happy hour.
-“Alcohol contains empty calories which convert to sugar in the body, and then metabolize as fat,” she says.
+Fact: Drinking alcohol if you have diabetes can be okay, but you have to be smart about it.
+“Alcohol contains empty calories which convert to sugar in the body, and then metabolize as fat,” says Rodriguez.
 Don’t overdo it, and make sure mixers are sugar-free—think diet soda or seltzer instead of sugary juices.
-Moderate alcohol consumption means no more than one drink per day for women and no more than two drinks per day for men.
-(One drink equals a 12-oz. beer, a 5 oz. glass of wine, or 1½ oz. distilled spirits such as vodka).
-Don’t drink on an empty stomach either because your risk of low blood glucose increases when you haven’t eaten and after drinking.
-This combination raises your risk of a dangerous hypoglycemic event.
-Check out these 26 life-saving facts about glucose.
+Moderate alcohol consumption means no more than one drink per day for women; no more than two per day for men.
+(One drink equals a 12-ounce beer, a 5-ounce glass of wine, or 1½ ounces distilled spirits such as vodka.)
+Don’t drink on an empty stomach, either.
+Your risk of low blood glucose increases when you haven’t eaten and after drinking.

 Myth: Gestational diabetes means you will develop diabetes